kubernetes-sigs/cluster-api/docs/proposals/20191017-kubeadm-based-control-plane.md

 - An upgrade will look like this:
   - Serially go through each control plane replica not at the current config hash
     - Check health of any replicas for the current config hash
-    - Uniquely mark the existing replica machine through setting an annotation and persisting the change (cluster.x-k8s.io/control-plane/selected-for-upgrade)
+    - Uniquely mark the existing replica machine through setting a label and persisting the change (cluster.x-k8s.io/control-plane/selected-for-upgrade)
     - Check cluster health
     - Provision a new machine at the correct version
     - Poll on health of replicas with the current config hash